 - While mass-planting, keep a distance of 1-2 feet between the planted rhizomes.

 - Tighten the soil around the rhizome and water it thoroughly.

 To give your garden a good look, you can plant anywhere from 6 to 25 Iris rhizomes, depending on the size of your lawn.

 You need to follow the similar steps above to transplant Irises in pots.
-Just make sure you use well-draining, fertile soil and place the pot somewhere sunny.
+Ensure you use well-draining, fertile soil and place the pot somewhere sunny.

 In about a week or two, you will witness a new leaf sprouting at the center of your Iris.

-Smaller rhizomes take about two years to bloom; however, larger rhizomes take much less time.
+Moreover, smaller rhizomes take about two years to bloom, while larger rhizomes take much less time.